andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 20 (Peter Davison)</sub>

 A really terrific conclusion to the trilogy.
-Strikingly realized art direction and good pacing make this one of the Fifth Doctor’s best episodes.
+Strikingly realized art direction and good pacing make this one of the Fifth Doctor's best episodes.

 Story 128; 4 episodes - Enlightenment